dolittle/Documentation/Source/content/en/docs/concepts/concurrency.md

 When you write your event-handlers you may be able to write them such that they can handle the events out of order, or at least only guaranteed in-order within an event-source.
 This is not always possible, but if it is, it is a good way to mitigate the complexity of concurrent processing.

 This depends on what you do in your handler.
 If you are storing a read-model you may have to deal with partial or missing data, if you are calling on external services you might have to deal with them being unavailable, or not supporting the order in which you are calling them.

+## Summary

+Activating concurrency can lead to great performance improvements, but it comes at a cost.
+To safely use concurrency you should be aware of the implications of concurrent processing, and design your system accordingly.

+- handling order will depend on the `EventSourceId` of the events
+- multiple event-handlers will be running concurrently
+  - watch out for shared state
+  - watch out for resource-usage
+- good to have a single `EventSourceId` per unit of replay

 ## Conclusion